torvalds/linux/Documentation/virt/hyperv/overview.rst

 Sharing Memory
 --------------
-Many aspects are communication between Hyper-V and Linux are based on sharing memory.
+Many aspects are communication between Hyper-V and GNU/Linux are based on sharing memory.
 Such sharing is generally accomplished as
 follows:

-* Linux allocates memory from its physical address space using standard Linux mechanisms.
+* GNU/Linux allocates memory from its physical address space using standard GNU/Linux mechanisms.

-* Linux tells Hyper-V the guest physical address (GPA) of the allocated memory.
+* GNU/Linux tells Hyper-V the guest physical address (GPA) of the allocated memory.
 Many shared areas are kept to 1 page so that a single GPA is sufficient.
 Larger shared areas require a list of GPAs, which usually do not need to be contiguous in the guest